 Ashley Higgins

 With 27 years of experience as an instrumental music teacher with the Department of Education, Ashley has dedicated his career to nurturing young musicians.
-Currently, he is the Percussion Specialist teacher at Cleveland District State High School.
-A professional drummer and percussionist outside of education, he is proudly a Yamaha Australia Artist endorsing Yamaha drums, Paiste cymbals and Vater drumsticks.
-For the past 21 years, Ashley has been an integral part of CGEN, contributing since its inception.
+Currently, he is the Acting Head of Department – Curriculum for Instrumental Music in South East Region and the Percussion Specialist teacher at Cleveland District State High.
+A professional drummer and percussionist outside of education, he is proudly a Yamaha Australia Artist endorsing Yamaha drums and Paiste cymbals.
+For the past 22 years, Ashley has been a part of CGEN, contributing since its inception.
 He has mentored instrumentalists in the orchestra, big band, drumline and smaller ensembles, sharing his extensive knowledge and passion for music.
 For 18 years, Ashley played drums for CGEN, before transitioning to focus on the drumline and small instrumental groups, ensuring the next generation of musicians are well-prepared and inspired.
 His commitment to music education and performance has left a lasting impact on countless students and the broader musical community.

 Gregory Moore